CatarinaFranco94/workers-insurance/README.md

 There are two flow in this cordapp:

-1. IssueInsuranceInitiator - Creates the insurance state with the associated vehicle information.
+1. IssueInsuranceInitiator - Creates the insurance state with the associated worker information.

 2. InsuranceClaimInitiator - Creates the claims against the insurance.